Shareholder Activism

 Adopted aggressive shareholder education/proxy solicitation approach

-Sharon Merrill executed a comprehensive communications plan aimed at educating the company’s shareholders about the merits of the transaction.
-Through an array of investor materials including presentations, fact sheets, FAQs, proxy fight letters, news releases and conference calls, we assisted management in detailing the benefits of the combined entities, along with emphasizing the perils of the client company as a standalone.
-Sharon Merrill directly participated in the solicitation of shareholders to not only win their support but to ensure that enough shares were voted to achieve a quorum.
+SMA executed a comprehensive communications plan aimed at educating the company’s shareholders about the merits of the transaction.
+Through an array of investor materials, including presentations, fact sheets, FAQs, proxy fight letters, news releases and conference calls, SMA assisted management in detailing the benefits of the combined entities, along with emphasizing the perils of the client company as a standalone.
+SMA worked directly to not only win investor support but to ensure that enough shares were voted to achieve a quorum.

 Results